 Do I need a uniform to start?

 Not at all, you can just wear whatever makes you feel comfortable.
 Please wear something that is loose fitting e.g. a T-Shirt and tracksuit bottoms to begin with.
-We would recommend that you make sure that you really like our classes before buying a Uniform (traditionally known as a ‘Gi’), then you have the option purchase a good quality uniform from any class which should last a couple of years.
+We would recommend that you make sure that you really like our classes before buying a Uniform (traditionally known as a ‘Gi’), then you have the option purchase a good quality uniform from our online shop.
 It will come complete with belt and a Club Badge.
-Alternatively you can order one on our online shop click here for childrens uniforms and for adult uniforms click here.
+To order; click here for childrens uniforms and for adult uniforms click here.

 What is a Martial Arts License?

 A Martial Arts License confirms your identity and membership to your chosen Club and the Association to which it belongs.
 It usually comes in the form of a small booklet which contains information such as personal details, your unique license number, relevant medical information, emergency contact details, your grade and grading history, events or tournaments you have attended, a martial arts declaration or oath that you are required to sign and your license renewal date (usually 1 year from the date that you joined).
-A License is issued to confirm that you have been accepted into a Club and its organisation and once you have paid the License fee, you have your own member to member and public liability insurance.
+A License is issued to confirm that you have been accepted into a Club and its organisation and once you have paid the License fee (£22), you have your own member to member and public liability insurance.
+You will need to get a license within the first four weeks of starting karate and renew this annually.
+You can purchase licenses via our online shop: https://www.redtigerkarateclub.co.uk/karate-shop/product/rtk-1-year-license/

 Do I need one to train at Red Tiger Karate Club?

-Yes, Red Tiger Karate is a members only club and we License our members through the Japan Karate Shotorenmei England (JKS).
-Every person who takes part in one of our classes is asked to complete a JKS license form.
+Yes, Red Tiger Karate is a members only club.
 Once we have collected your information, this will be added to our secure database and will not be shared with third parties.
-You may try our classes for the first four weeks before purchasing a JKS license.
-Once you are a licensed member of the JKS you may train at any class you like.
-You can also train at other JKS England clubs and attend their courses and competitions.
-Unfortunately we are unable to accept members under the age of 4 years.
+Unfortunately, we are unable to accept members under the age of 4 years.
 This is because we cannot obtain adequate insurance cover.
 Operating a members only Club allows us to offer a more personal welcome and cater our classes around expected number of students.

 Do I have to pay by monthly standing order or direct debit?